MobinaMasteri/fyill57id/stage1/README.md

 2. **Stage 2:** Construction of a subject-similarity graph based on the functional connectivity patterns of subjects.
 3. **Stage 3:** Classification of subjects into Autism and Control groups using a Graph Convolutional Network (GCN).

 The project was developed and tested using a specific fMRI dataset.
-Therefore, the same input dataset should be used to reproduce the reported results.
+The same dataset should be used to reproduce the project results.

 ---